Energy Drinks - Linked to 7 Deaths

 One of the problems is teens use these drinks to perform better at sports or to stay up and cram for a final test.
 Teenagers often think they are invincible and just are not mature enough to make wise decisions.
 One death was a 14 year old girl who may have already had a heart problem, but she drank two Monster drinks within 24 hours of her death.
 The caffeine toxicity is thought to have caused a cardiac arrhythmia.
 In 2009, 13,000 emergency room visits were attributed to drinking these caffeinated drinks.There have been 2000 ER visits due to these drinks.

 Some of the better known drinks energy drinks are, Red Bull, Spike, Shooter, Monster, and Redline, to name just a few.
 Monster holds a 35% corner of the caffeinated drink market.
-The US sale of these drinks this year is expected to reach $9 billion.
+The US sale of these drinks has greatly increased between 2015-2017.
+Approximately 2.98 billion was spent in the US in the last quarter of 2017.

 Monster Energy and Possible Effects